The Canonisation of St John Henry Newman

 Photos from the ‘Cardinal Newman: A Celebration’ symposium are available here.

-On the Saturday evening, a ‘A Vigil of Prayer’ took place at the Basilica di Santa Maria Maggiore.
+On the Saturday evening, a prayer vigil took place at the Basilica di Santa Maria Maggiore.
 The opening prayer and final blessing were given by the Archbishop of Birmingham, Bernard Longley, representing the city where St John Henry Newman founded the Birmingham Oratory.

 Prayers of intercession were offered by individuals whose lives had been changed by St John Henry Newman.
-One of these individuals was Melissa Villalobis.
-The sudden healing of Melissa Villalobis in 2013, during the pregnancy of her fifth child, and after a prayer to Cardinal Newman, was approved as a miracle by Pope Francis in February 2019.
+One of these was Melissa Villalobos.
+Her sudden healing of in 2013, during the pregnancy of her fifth child, and after a prayer to Cardinal Newman, was approved as a miracle by Pope Francis in February 2019.
 It was this miracle that paved the way for his canonisation.
 The vigil concluded with St John Henry Newman’s famous hymn, ‘Lead, Kindly Light’.
-After the vigil of prayer, the basilica played host to a ‘Concert of Sacred Music’ from the Schola Cantorum of the London Oratory School.
+After the vigil, the basilica played host to a concert of sacred music sung by the Schola Cantorum of the London Oratory School.

-Photos from ‘A Vigil of Prayer’ and the ‘Concert of Sacred Music’ are available here.
+Photos from the prayer vigil and the concert are available here.

 Reception at the Pontificio Collegio Urbano de Propaganda Fide